 Otherwise we actively encourage the making of LGBTQ+ related films/videos either as a result of contacts made through our Festival or other local LGBTQ+ events or we get to hear of projects or work done by local people.
 Here are some examples;

-All the Lonely People , to be released in 2021; Stu Maddux & Joe Applebaum
+All the Lonely People , from December 9th, 2021; Stu Maddux & Joe Applebaum

 In 2012 Stu & Joe attended the UK premiere of their film Gen Silent 2010 (a documentary about the impact of ageing for LGBTQ+ elderly people), resulting in the formation of SAND .
 In September 2020 we were honoured to work with them and together screen their film Reel in the Closet 2015 (another documentary that reveals never before seen home movies of LGBTQ+ people dating back to the 1930s.)